lkndl/ab12phylo/README.md

 ## Results + Motif Search
+You can import results from `ab12phylo-cmd` into the graphical `ab12phylo`.
+It's faster, easier and more capable when it comes to viewing and modifying trees.
+Open a new window/project, press `Ctrl+i` or `Import from commandline version` and select the folder with your commandline results.

-Once ML tree inference, bootstrapping and BLAST has finished, the pipeline will display a `result.html` in your web browser.
+Once ML tree inference, bootstrapping and BLAST has finished from the commandline, the pipeline will display a `result.html` in your web browser.
 This page contains a form that allows **Motif search** across node attributes and calculates diversity metrics for the matching subset/subtree.
 Entering a space `' '` should match all samples, and entering multiple motifs separated by commas `,` will select all leaves that match at least one motif.

 To select a subtree, enter a motif that matches several leaves or at least two separate specific leaf motifs, with one of them as far left as possible.
 Entering a single, specific motif for a subtree search can be used to find the index of a node for tree modifications like rooting.